Identify and Deal With the Sociopath In Your Life: 21 Sociopath Traits to Watch Out For

 #16.
 They Are Impulsive

-Sociopaths are impulsive and can become fixated on an impulse to the exclusion of all else, unable to listen to reason, which lead them to make snap decisions.
+Sociopaths are impulsive and can become fixated on an impulse to the exclusion of all else, unable to listen to reason, which leads them to make snap decisions.

 Whereas impulsivity makes most people hot-headed, sociopaths experience impulsivity as coldheartedness.